ViBiOh/dashboard/README.md

 Create your OAuth app on [GitHub interface](https://github.com/settings/developers).
 The authorization callback URL must be in the form of `https://[URL_OF_DASHBOARD]/auth/github`.

+## Email notification

+Email notification has been externalized into its own services in [vibioh/mailer](https://github.com/vibioh/mailer).
+Check out documentation of this project for configuring email notification for Dashboard.

 ## Deploy

 When deploying, images are pulled and all services are started.
 After successful deploy, old images are removed, if possible, from docker host in order to free up disk space.
+An email notification is sent if service has been configured.

 ## HotDeploy